Date adopted: 12 September 2023

 We do not use automated decision-making or profiling in relation to your personal data where this would have a legal or similarly significant impact on you.

 You have several different rights in relation to the personal data that we hold about you.
 These are briefly described below.
 To enquire about exercising these rights, please use the contact details set out in section 1.

 We try to ensure that we deliver the best levels of customer service but if you are not happy you should make contact so that we can investigate your concerns.
-Please contact us using these details:
+Please contact us through our Consumer Enquiries page.